swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 ### Iterating through data records ###

 Biopython provides a variety of methods for stepping through data sources one record at a time.
-There is variety in the places we

 * Data sources can be web interfaces, filenames, or file handles.